[object Object]

 • Best for: Interactive, simplified learning and practical application

 • Price: The Basic plan is free for all users.
-The Pro plan costs $12.49/month ($9.33/month with annual commitment).
+The Pro plan costs $9.99/month or $6.66 with an annual commitment.

 • Certification: Yes

-• Level: Beginners starting from zero and intermediate
+• Level: Complete beginners and intermediate learners

 Our SQL course provides official certification and offers a smooth experience for beginners looking to learn SQL from scratch and quickly land a job.